zxynj/zxynj-personal-website/content/post/explain_xgboost_algorithm_by_manually_calculating_a_binary_classification_problem_wb.md

 ## The right leaf success probability is 0.4365147.
 ```

-We will use this only allowed split.
+We will use this only allowed split for "cap-shape=bell" = 0 for the second level of the tree.

+There are no observations with "cap-shape=conical" = 1 when "cap-shape=bell" = 1, so the child node cover of the split using "cap-shape=conical" is smaller than 1 and the split is not allowed.
+Same goes for spitting "cap-shape=bell" = 1 with "cap-shape=convex".
+Therefore, we will not split "cap-shape=conical" = 1.

 Let's see the report for all possible split for "cap-shape=bell" = 0 and "cap-shape=convex" = 0.